faker-ruby/faker/experiments/lazy_load.md

 - no additional dependencies needed
 - code is extremely faster
+- no breaking changes
-- we can enable this as an opt-in configuration
+- we can enable this as an opt-in configuration, but any other customization would need to be implemented

 ## Results

-Machine specs: Apple M1 Pro 16GB memory on MacOS Sequoia 15.7.3..
+Machine specs: Apple M1 Pro 16GB memory on MacOS Sequoia 15.7.3.

 profiler: